 Price: £26,140

 BYD Dolphin is no different.
 It is a stylish and well-equipped EV that comes with a decent price tag.
-But then you take a look at its features and you realise the value for money it provides.
+But then you take a look at its features, and you realise the value for money it provides.

-With a range of up to 265 miles, Dolphin beats almost all its rival.
+With a range of up to 265 miles, Dolphin beats almost all its rivals.
 This long range also means fewer stops to charge.
 And when you do need to stop, fast charging gets you from 30% to 80% in just 30 minutes.
 This is perfect for longer trips or busy schedules.

 Inside, Dolphin offers a modern, spacious interior packed with tech.
 You get a big touchscreen, a digital driver display, and plenty of comfort features.
 It’s roomy enough for families but still compact enough to handle city driving with ease.